kissu/topcoat-frontend-documentation/docs/guide.md

 You'll need PNPM to get started with any frontend project

 For this, run `npm install -g pnpm`

+In case of a problem, please refer to the [Known Issues](/known_issues.html) section.
 :::

 Then, read the `README.md`, we'll try to keep those as up-to date as possible!